PelionIoT/pelion-quick-start-web-app/docs/migration_guide.md

 <!-- Notes

 * Who's this for?
 This is mostly aimed toward web app developers.
 * Where will it go?
 Should go into the SDK intro area.
 Work into existing structure.
+Tutorial most likely ends up in integrating web app chapter.
 * What will it tell me?
 How to make sense of the APIs when I've been working with the SDKs.
+* Does it actually tell me that?
+Let's make sure.
 * Why's this important?
 The SDKs aren't being maintained anymore.
+Your choices for DM are either Portal or the APIs.
 * What do I need to do with this information?
 * What's the next step?

-[Melinda W3]Let's be careful how simple we claim our APIs to be :)
 [Melinda W4]Let's make sure this is in sync with https://www.pelion.com/docs/device-management/current/service-api-references/index.html
 [Melinda W5]For instance, this says CRUDL, whereas the docs say CRUD.
-[Melinda W6]Expand CRUDL before using the acronym.
-[Melinda W7]Nonparallel construction; the phrase 'easy to learn and use' is impossible to prove and interrupts the flow of the sentence.

 We might be able to assume some standard background from developers (though that's dangerous in itself), but we should avoid claiming something is 'easy'.
 Makes it all the more frustrating when something goes wrong.
 [Melinda W8]Full stop at the end of each entry in a bulleted list.